EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

         By the time we are done at the end, if there are variables that are left combinatorial, it means all combinations will work, we just need to choose how to give these responses to the user If a predication *does* have meaningful set behavior, then it has to yield all the sets that work individually (unless they all do)
-            And mark the binding as being collective.
+            And mark the binding as being a set.
 Same is true for distributive.
-    So, for a given predication, it needs to look at the incoming variables and act accordingly if a binding is marked as collective, the group needs to be kept as a whole, or fail if a binding is marked as interpret_collective, the predication must only generate sets that can be interpret_collective (or is_collective)
+    So, for a given predication, it needs to look at the incoming variables and act accordingly if a binding is marked as a set, the group needs to be kept as a whole, or fail What is the contract?
-        For distributive, it is analagous
-    What is the contract?
 If an comb set comes in, can you yield 3 different comb subsets of it?
-        This must be true because this is what "in" does. "a", "b", "c" and "x", "y" come in and "a", b : x and c:y go out But would it be OK to return a:x, b:x and c:y?
-                I think no because it limits downstream predication's ability to form groups It has to be the "maximum subsets"
+        This must be true because this is what "in" does. "a", "b", "c" and "x", "y" come in and "a", b : x and c:y go out But would it be OK to return a:x, b:x and c:y? no because it limits downstream predication's ability to form groups, so it effectively has to return all combinations, but it can make them comb (i.e. "maximum subsets")
-                And it can't just be "all combinations of the original comb checked for 'in'" because some could generate duplicates
+                It can also be "all combinations of the original comb checked for 'in'" but some could generate duplicates
-    At the end, the engine can look at the binding.
-If it is comb, it can (by convention) be listed as dist A given predication should be able to create a "check" routine that just takes two arguments and we do the right thing outside of it

 Questions:
     If in(x, y) has x as comb(a, b, c) and they are all "in" (x), it is true that all the combinations are in x, and they do